The Simplified Planner vs. Day Designer: Which Planner is Right for You?

 Bonus Round: Bonus Features

-There’s a reason Emily Ley named her planner The Simplified Planner; It’s straightforward and doesn’t have a lot of extraneous detail or pages.
+There’s a reason Emily Ley named her planner The Simplified Planner; it’s straightforward and doesn’t have a lot of extraneous details or pages.
 There are no goal-setting pages, fitness/diet tracking, or anything like that.
-There’s just the daily pages, monthly calendar, and some note pages.
+There are just the daily pages, monthly calendar, and some note pages.

 Day Designer, however, is all about goal setting and tracking.
 Inside, you have four pages devoted to your goals so you can stay on top of them and make sure you’re making progress.
 For a goal junkie, it’s paradise.